tsedio/tsed/docs/tutorials/prisma.md

 :::

 This `prisma migrate dev` command generates SQL files and directly runs them against the database.
-In this case, the following migration files was created in the existing `prisma` directory:
+In this case, the following migration file was created in the existing `prisma` directory:

 ```bash
 $ tree prisma